Cervical intraepithelial neoplasia (CIN)

 Very occasionally, if the abnormal cells keep coming back after treatment, your doctor might suggest having surgery to remove the cervix completely.
 This usually means having an operation called a hysterectomy.
 Your doctor will explain if they think this is right for you.

 After a hysterectomy, you may still need tests to check for abnormal cells.
-This is similar to having a cervical screening test, but the sample of cells is taken from the top of the vagina.
+This is similar to having a cervical smear test, but the sample of cells is taken from the top of the vagina.
 It is sometimes called a vaginal vault smear.

 It may help to remember that the aim is to stop cancer before it develops.
 Treating a small area of abnormal cells is usually a simple and effective way to do this.

-Some people feel ashamed or embarrassed about CIN.
+You may feel ashamed or embarrassed about CIN.
 It is natural to have mixed emotions, including feeling uncertain or alone.
 You may have questions or worry what others will think.

 If you are finding it hard to cope, it may help to talk about it with someone: